 There are several 100-level courses each year which are designed for students who are interested in learning about linguistics but who have no background in it.
 We recommend that students interested in majoring in Linguistics also begin with an introductory course.
 Most linguistics courses offer a Social Sciences distributional credit, and some courses may offer additional credits, such as Writing or Quantitative Reasoning.
 A few offer Humanities credits.

 The linguistics major itself is fairly flexible.
 Students take 12 credits in Linguistics and must gain a broad knowledge of the various subfields as well as deep knowledge in one subfield that interests them more.
 Majors also complete a senior essay in their final year.
-Senior essays from previous years are listed under Research on our website.
+Senior essays from previous years are listed under BA Alumni.

 Regardless of your level, there are many research opportunities for Linguistics students, both within our own department and at other institutions.